Krol

 Krol is a surname of several possible origins.

 It may be a Dutch surname.
 It originally was a nickname of someone with curly hair (krul still means "curl" in Modern Dutch).
-As well as or the German surname Kroll.

 The name may also be a direct translation stemming from a version of the Polish surname Król, the Belarusian/Ukrainian surname Krol', both literally translated to English is "King".